 Neera Tanden is the President and CEO of the Center for American Progress and the Center for American Progress Action Fund, where she focuses on how both organizations can fulfill their missions to expand opportunity for all Americans.
-Tanden has also served in both the Obama and Clinton administrations, as well as presidential campaigns and think tanks.
-Most recently, Tanden served as the Chief Operating Officer for the Center, where she oversaw strategic planning, operations, and fundraising.
+Tanden has also served in both the Obama and Clinton administrations, as well as on presidential campaigns.

-Tanden previously served as senior advisor for health reform at the Department of Health and Human Services, working on President Barack Obama’s health reform team in the White House.
+Before leading American Progress, Tanden was the organizations’ Chief Operating Officer.
+She previously served as senior adviser for health reform at the U.S. Department of Health and Human Services.
 In that role, she developed policies around reform and worked with Congress and stakeholders on particular provisions of President Barack Obama’s signature legislative achievement—the Affordable Care Act.

 Prior to that, Tanden was the director of domestic policy for the Obama-Biden presidential campaign, where she managed all domestic policy proposals.
 Tanden also served as policy director for Hillary Clinton’s first presidential campaign, where she directed all policy work and oversaw the debate preparation process for then-Sen. Clinton (D-NY).